blab/cartography/docs/cartography.md

 The lower MCC values across folds can be attributed to out of sample performance error from training bias, as MCC values are intrinsically higher when trained and tested on the same dataset using the SVM threshold.
 These thresholds were analyzed alongside the SVM threshold's predict function in order to analyze the loss in accuracy.
 The MCC values for the cross validation were incredibly similar to the MCC values from the Support Vector Machine, with the cross validation threshold improving the accuracy for PCA.
 This confirms that the same threshold can be used across the same type of embedding and organism for future and past populations to categorize between vs within clade relationships.
+While classifying relationships as within and between clade may not be inherently useful for classification purposes, it can be used for an exporatory analysis of how stable patterns and clade relationships in different pathogen populations over time.

      MCC  matthews_cc_cross_v embedding
  0.700                  NaN   genetic